 This document is a simplified and updated version of the document "Strategy of the IT University of Copenhagen (ITU) 2006-2010" clarifying what the university is currently working with.
-It was approved by the Board of Directors on xx(date).
+It was approved by the Board of Directors on 17 April 2009.